-3. What about employees taking annual leave at this time?The rules relating to the carrying forward of annual leave were extended in 2020 in response to the coronavirus outbreak.
+What is the situation regarding annual leave?The rules relating to the carrying forward of annual leave were extended in 2020 in response to the coronavirus outbreak.

 The statutory four weeks provided for under the EU Working Time Directive can be carried forward and taken in the two leave years immediately following the year in respect of which it was due where it was "not reasonably practicable" to have taken it as a result of the effects of coronavirus.